bigyanpoudel/react-global-modal/README.md

 ## Usage

-In order to use, you must follow the steps below
+In order to use, you must follow the steps below:

 #### 1. Configure React Global Modal